Zubairul Hasan Kandhlavi

 Zubair-ul-Ḥassan c.
-(30 March 1950 – 18 March 2014) was an Indian Islamic scholar and fourth emir (top leader) of Tablighi Jamaat in India.
+(30 March 1950 – 18 March 2014) was an Indian Islamic scholar and fourth emir of Tablighi Jamaat in India.

 Early life and career

 Zubair-ul-Ḥasan was born on 30 March 1950 in the town of Kandhla in present-day Muzaffarnagar district, Uttar Pradesh, India.
 He studied at Mazahir Uloom Saharanpur, Uttar Pradesh, India.
 He was a disciple, and subsequently a khaleefa (an accredited successor) of his eminent maternal grandfather Shaikh-ul-Hadees Maulana Zakariyya Kandhlawi who was also a celebrated Muslim leader and was an early and life-long booster of Tablighi Jamaat.
 Zubair graduated and completed his education in 1971.
 Maulana Zubair was the leader of the concluding prayers at the world congregations held annually at Bishwa Ijtema Dhaka, Raiwind and Bhopal.

 Due to his poor health, he was often seen in a wheelchair.
 He was largely known for his concluding prayers rather than his long addresses and speeches in front of large gatherings as Jamaat leaders before him, including his father used to be known for.

 He was initially a member of the council of scholars (International Tablighi Shura) which was elected to run the affairs of Tablighi Jamaat after the death of his father Maulana Inamul Hasan Kandhlawi.
 After his death, his burial was at Nizamuddin Dargah grounds in New Delhi.